DeutscheSoft/toolkit/README.md

 IE9+, Chrome and Firefox.

-toolkit is missing some features and hides some bugs by now and is under development.
+toolkit is missing some features and hides some bugs by now and is under heavy development.
 A version number is still missing.

-*Actually toolkit is in a broken state! wait until there's the first version number available*
+**toolkit is still considered broken!
+Please wait until there's the first version number available**

 Demo
 ----